abdullahkhalids/qecft/README.md

 make
 ```

-## Table of contents for the jupyter notebooks
+## Building the table of contents for the jupyter notebooks
 The `contents.ipynb` file is created using the python script `toc.py`.
 This should be run every time there are any changes in the table of contents.
 This script depends on two parts.
 Inside `chapters` and every subfolder there is an `order` file, containing a list of file names.
 This file specifies the order of the chapters and sections respectively.
 Inside each subfoler, there is additionally a `caption` file that specifies the name of the chapter, as it appears in the table of contents.

 ## License